wdavidw/phyla/pig/install.coffee.md

       @service
         header: 'Service'
         name: 'pig'
+      @service
+        header: 'HCat'
-      options.log 'TODO: pig-client not registered in hdp-select'
+        name: 'hive-hcatalog'#install only client jars needed to communicate with hcat options.log 'TODO: pig-client not registered in hdp-select'
       # pig-client not registered in hdp-select
       # need to see if hadoop-client will switch pig as well